usnistgov/SFA/README.md

 ## Build the STEP File Analyzer and Viewer

-Open a command prompt window and change to the directory with the SFA Tcl files and freewrap.
-To create the executable sfa.exe, enter the command:
+- Open a command prompt window and change to the directory with the SFA Tcl files and freewrap.
+- To generate the executable **sfa.exe**, enter the command:

 ```
 freewrap -f sfa-files.txt
 ```

-Optionally, build the STEP File Analyzer and Viewer command-line version
+Optionally build the command-line version:

 - Download freewrapTCLSH.zip from <https://sourceforge.net/projects/freewrap/files/freewrap/freeWrap%206.51/>
 - Extract freewrapTCLSH.exe to the directory with the SFA Tcl files
 - Edit sfa-files.txt and change the first line 'sfa.tcl' to 'sfa-cl.tcl'
 - Edit sfa-cl.tcl similar to sfa.tcl above
-- To create sfa-cl.exe, enter the command: freewrapTCLSH -f sfa-files.txt
+- To generate **sfa-cl.exe**, enter the command: freewrapTCLSH -f sfa-files.txt

-Some features are not available in the user-built version.
+## Other

+- Some features are not available in the user-built version including: tooltips, unzipping compressed STEP files, automated PMI checking for the [NIST CAD models](https://www.nist.gov/el/systems-integration-division-73400/mbe-pmi-validation-and-conformance-testing), and inserting images of the NIST test cases in the spreadsheets.
+Some of the features will be available if the NIST-built version is run first.
+- Internally at NIST, SFA is built with [ActiveTcl 8.5.18 32-bit](https://www.activestate.com/products/tcl/) and the [Tcl Dev Kit](https://www.activestate.com/blog/tcl-dev-kit-now-open-source/) which is now an open source project.

 ## Disclaimers